Define where the pipeline should find input data and save output data.

 type: string

 Specifies the alignment tool to be used.
 By default RGI runs BLAST and this is also set as default in the nf-core/funcscan pipeline.
-Using this flag the user can activate the alignment by DIAMOND again.
+With this flag the user can choose between BLAST and DIAMOND for the alignment step.

 Modifies tool parameter(s):